 All Episodes

-On this episode of Conversation Piece, middle school teachers and advocates for public education Tina Ahlgren and Ronak Shah stop by to discuss the complexities and challenges facing Indianapolis' public schools, including the impact of charter schools, vouchers, and historical segregation.
-Tina and Ronak highlight the importance of stability, equitable resources, and community collaboration to ensure all students receive the education they deserve.
-They also talk about the need for systemic change and the role of teachers in fostering meaningful relationships with students despite the turbulent landscape of education policy.Connect with Tina on Instagram: https://www.instagram.com/tinacahlgren/Email Tina: tinaahlgren@gmail.comLearn more from Chalkbeat Indiana: https://www.chalkbeat.org/indiana/Shout out to Frida's Flowers for sponsoring the show!
-Elevate your next event (or your living room) with some of Madeline's incredible work: fridasflowersindy.com/This week’s Give Em Their Flowers shout out: THE IPS SCHOOL BOARD + ADMINSupport the showSubscribe to the newsletter.Leave a review.Check out our website.Connect with us on Instagram.Connect with PatrickInstagramLinkedInTikTokProduced and hosted by: Patrick ArmstrongFilmed and edited by: Mike Lee ProductionsEngineered and mixed by: Popular RaptureMusic by: Mandog
+On this episode of Conversation Piece, Youssef Boudarine and Ariel Hendrickson, two dynamic forces in Indianapolis' culinary scene, join Conversation Piece to discuss their community-driven hospitality work, including events like Epicurean Indy and the upcoming MOkAO festival, which celebrates African coffee and chocolate.
+Youssef and Ariel delve into the essence of hospitality, emphasizing authenticity, collaboration over competition, and the importance of supporting local artisans and immigrants.
+Their passion for fostering genuine connections and uplifting underrepresented voices shines through as they share their journey and vision for Indianapolis's culinary future.Follow J'Adore on Instagram: https://www.instagram.com/jadorepastry/Follow MOkAO on Instagram: https://www.instagram.com/mokao_indy/Follow Epicurean Indy on Instagram: https://www.instagram.com/epicureanindy/Shout out to Frida's Flowers for sponsoring the show!
+Elevate your next event (or your living room) with some of Madeline's incredible work: fridasflowersindy.com/This week’s Give Em Their Flowers shout out: Amelia's and BluebeardSupport the showSubscribe to the newsletter.Leave a review.Check out our website.Connect with us on Instagram.Connect with PatrickInstagramLinkedInTikTokProduced and hosted by: Patrick ArmstrongFilmed and edited by: Mike Lee ProductionsEngineered and mixed by: Popular RaptureMusic by: Mandog

 Closing Out Loud with Leslie Bailey (The Open Door Sessions)